lino-framework/book/docs/specs/checkdata.rst

 Filtering data problems
 =======================

 The user can set the table parameters e.g. to see only problems of a given type ("checker").
-The following snippet simulates the situation of selecting the :class:`ConflictingEventsChecker
+The following snippet simulates the situation of selecting the :class:`ConflictingEventsChecker <lino_xl.lib.cal.ConflictingEventsChecker>`.
-<lino_xl.lib.cal.models.ConflictingEventsChecker>`.

 >>> chk = checkdata.Checkers.get_by_value('cal.ConflictingEventsChecker')
 >>> rt.show(checkdata.ProblemsByChecker, chk)